 7. Remove Image Backgrounds

 Not all images have their background removed.
-Sometimes, you’ll find photos with models in front of brown backgrounds other times you’ll have lifestyle photos of your product.
+Sometimes, you’ll find photos with models in front of brown backgrounds other times you’ll have mockup images like t-shirt mockups for your business.
 You don’t necessarily need to remove the background from all your photos.
 However, you might want to maintain a consistent look on your website or maybe you want to prevent your images from being reverse-searched.
 Most people use Photoshop to manually remove the background from photos to create a clean look.
 However, with Remove.bg, backgrounds are removed within seconds of uploading a picture.
 The free option allows you to upload one image at a time.
 However, if pay for a subscription, you can have a higher quantity of photos altered to better automate the background removal process.

 8. Automate Your Marketing with Kit

 Automated dropshipping is great but automated marketing is pretty sweet too.
-With Kit, Shopify’s marketing automation app, you can have Facebook ads created and executed without having to do any of the work yourself.
+With Kit, one of the most popular Shopify tools, you can have Facebook ads created and executed without having to do any of the work yourself.
 Kit constantly learns from the ads it creates, allowing it to get better overtime.
 The app also sends thank you emails and can post products onto your social media accounts.
 If you’ve been struggling to find time to do marketing, Kit can help automate some of that work for you.

 9. Process Orders in One Click